EasyDayCleaning/Easy-Day-Team2/wordpress/wp-content/plugins/slider-by-supsystic/readme.txt

 == Changelog ==

+= 1.4.6 = 29/09/2015
+ * Fix bug not showing html content when link provided
+ * Jssor slider now can use caption and bulets both
+ * Caption not updating bugfix
+ * Fixed bug in jssor slider when image with link not showing
+ * Change radio buttons order

+= 1.4.5 = 22/09/2015
+ * Move SEO attribute to free version
+ * Admin panel UI improvements
+ * Minor bug fix

+= 1.4.4 = 15/09/2015
+ * Added % width option to Jssor slider
+ * Minor bug fix

 = 1.4.3 = 08/09/2015
  * Added support buttons without position (old Jssor slider markup)
  * Optimized loader for Bx & Coin sliders
- * Added option to set vertical align of Jssor caption
+ * Added option to set vertical align of Jssor slider caption
  * Added ability to select text and background button colors in Jssor slider when you hover on it

 = 1.4.2 = 01/09/2015